HRKings/dnd5e-foundryvtt-itemcollection/README.md

 ### Bugs

-The mod is not very chatty about refusing to accept dropped items, there are a few error messages displayed on the user screen.
+- The mod is not very chatty about refusing to accept dropped items, there are a few error messages displayed on the user screen.

-Item export is quite slow for inventories of many items.
+- Item export is quite slow for inventories of many items.
 This is a side effect of having to await each add from the inventory and my ineptitude at working out how to do it faster.

-There is a bug that setting an item to fixed weight is not immediately reflected in the total weight.
+- There is a bug that setting an item to fixed weight is not immediately reflected in the total weight.
 Simply unequip/equip to update.

-Because there are many item create when exporting the actors table gets updated much more often.
+- Because there are many item create when exporting the actors table gets updated much more often.
 This can make the system a little slow when the actors table gets very full.
 Importing does not suffer have the same problem.

+- There is some incompatibility with [foundry-vtt-dnd5e-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-dnd5e-types) but should be fixed on the future

 ### Feedback

 If you have any suggestions or feedback, please contact me on discord @tposney

+## Acknowledgements

+Bootstrapped with League of Extraordinary FoundryVTT Developers  [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types).

+Bootstrapped with League of Extraordinary FoundryVTT Developers  [foundry-vtt-dnd5e-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-dnd5e-types).

+Mad props to the 'League of Extraordinary FoundryVTT Developers' community which helped me figure out a lot.